hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-pre.md

 folder: numerics
 ---

 ## Under construction.
-Expected release of this tutorial: Spring 2021.
+Expected release of this tutorial: Fall 2021.

 Thank you for your patience.